-We get a lot of questions from our clients and associates in Toronto about video production procedure and how we go about writing our scripts.
+We get a lot of questions from our clients and associates in Oakville about video production procedure and how we go about writing our scripts.
 Script writing for a video is of course one of the first steps in the production process and requires a substantial amount of skill and experience to be done right.
 There are many variables involved in creating a great video script.
 Here are a few rules of thumb that we always follow in writing our scripts.

 The term “elevator pitch” has become a popular catchphrase in business.
 The idea is to find a short summary that quickly and simply defines what you do and/or what your company does should you find yourself sharing a short elevator ride with a person of importance to your business.
 In a situation like this, you would be prepared to pitch your products or services to that person in that short period of time in the hopes of procuring new business.